Topology of $3$-manifolds with uniformly positive scalar curvature: Introduction

 Let $(M, g)$ be a complete (non-compact) orientable $3$-manifold with scalar curvature $\kappa\geq 1$.
 According to Theorem \ref{C}, $M$ can be decomposed into an infinite connected sum of some closed prime $3$-manifolds.

-In the following, we explain that each prime factor in the decomposition is homeomorphic to a spherical $3$-manifold or $\mathbb{S}^1\times\mathbb{S}^2$.

-Suppose that $\hat{M}_l$ is a closed prime $3$-manifold that appears in the decomposition of $M$.
+Let me explain why each prime factor in the decomposition is homeomorphic to a spherical $3$-manifold or $\mathbb{S}^1\times\mathbb{S}^2$.
+Assume that $\hat{M}_l$ is a closed prime $3$-manifold that appears in the decomposition of $M$.
 We can find a compact $3$-manifold $M_l\subset M$ homeomorphic to $\hat{M}_l$ with an open $3$-ball removed.
-Furthermore, from Theorem \ref{C}, there is a non-compact $3$-manifold $M'_l$ with
+Furthermore, from Theorem \ref{C}, there is a non-compact $3$-manifold $\hat{M}'_l$ with